Ampersand-ASL/amp-hub/docs/user.md

 * If necessary, download the private half of the keypair to ~/.ssh/amp-hub-key.pem so that you can log in using SSH.
 * Accept the default EBS size of 8G.
 * Associate the IAM role that grants administrator access.
+* Associate the Elastic IP with the instance.
-* Wait for the instance to come up.
+* Start and wait for the instance to come up.

 If not created previously, get the public IPv4 address from the EC2 console.
 Use SSH to log into the new instance as admin: